adityavinodk/geospatial_cuda/README.md

 1. Run `cd cuda/`
 2. Run `make grid_opt`.
 This step assumes that you have a GPU connected to your system and have `nvcc` installed
 3. Run `./grid_opt points_file_path boundary_size`.
 For example run `./grid_opt ../points.txt 1000000`
+4. In order to run verbose mode, edit line 13 in `kernels.cu` to `true` and rerun steps 2 and 3.
+This will show the subgrid counts at every layer (please note that this will add to the time taken for quadtree construction)

 ## File Heirarchy
 The `cuda/` directory consists of a number of different implementations of quadtree construction code and inferencing.
 They can be compiled using the makefile.
 Here are some relevant files -